Fisherman's Bastion: The stairs

-Schulek originally intended to built three-stage staircases reaching the Danube.
+Schulek originally intended to build three-stage staircases reaching the Danube.
 Until the Fisherman's Bastion was built, in the place was a long stretch of narrow and dark Jesuit stairs, which reached the southern wall of the bastion.
 It was possible to access the Jesuit stairs from the Fishtown, which was unsuitable for major, larger traffic.
-Schulek altered the gateway, widening the stairs to 8 meters in some places, and its lower gate was accentuated with a stylish gable, incorporating an original lionic relief from a Romanesque church excavated during the rampart work.
+Schulek altered the gateway, widening the stairs to 8 metres in some places, and its lower gate was accentuated with a stylish gable, incorporating an original lionic relief from a Romanesque church excavated during the rampart work.
 Simple stairs made of granite stone are placed on a brick foundation, and only the so-called "stairs" used on the railings were used.
 It was decorated with truncated, pierced forms with Romanian style features.
 On the right and left of the staircase, a statues of warriors representing different weaponry of the 10th century Árpád age were placed guarding the gate (at the top of the stairs, under the arch).
-Four of the seven leading statues on the main stairs were carved by Franz Graf Mikhail (Ferenc Mikula 1861-1926), a sculptor born in Debrecen and educated in Vienna.
+Four of the seven leading statues on the main stairs were carved by Franz Graf Mikhail (Ferenc Mikula 1861–1926), a sculptor born in Debrecen and educated in Vienna.
 Also he made the pedestal, the lions and the reliefs of the statue of St. Stephen.

-North and South bastions and corridors
+North–South bastions and corridors

 The north and south bastions, as well as the corridors form the bastion courtyard, are connected below by a staircase connecting the bastions on both sides, above, and on the level of the courtyards by a parapet.
 One of Schulek's greatest merits is that he transformed this area of the Castle Hill, which was essentially and originally for military purposes, into a peaceful promenade and a lookout object, forming a significant architectural unit of the Castle Hill, with the Matthias Church behind it.
 Originally, the temple was closed to the battlements for military purposes and could not be built too high, for similar reasons.
-Schulek, alive to the government decree that unlocked the military objectives, opened the Fishermen's Bastion towards the Danube and Pest by encircling the church trunk and, with the two bastion towers, secured sufficient space for the building complex.
+Schulek, alive to the government decree that unlocked the military objectives, opened the Fisherman's Bastion towards the Danube and Pest by encircling the church trunk and, with the two bastion towers, secured sufficient space for the building complex.
 He formed covered corridors along the edges of the former battlements, with an arch on an open row of columns, above which he opened an accessible courtyard with ornate buildings (bastions) with conical roofs.
 Currently, this area serves as a lookout.
 In the north, a multi-storey, overlapping tower rises, the main tower, below which are the statues of Elder and Álmos leaders, a lion holding a tassel shield, and a mythological creature with an open mouth, a dragon carved in the same style as the two founding leaders.
 In the narrow area in front of the Matthias Church sanctuary, there is an ornate parapet that connects the two corridors of the Fisherman's Bastion, allowing a view from below.
 The arcade-like barrier wall is decorated with a balcony in the axis of the middle staircase.